 In February we will receive our first full month’s rent on our new rental ($825).
 Rent had initially been discounted from the people I purchased it from and the $100 discount I provided to the new tenant to sign a lease starting January 1.
 It always helps to entice tenants with money to prompt action.

 Another problem was the toilet which ran frequently due to the crappy flapper (pictured above).
 See that gap towards the top of the picture?
 Yeah, that’s not good – they were literally flushing money down the toilet for who knows how long.
-This type of thing pains me and is further proof that some people should probably just rent.
 I purchased this Korky flapper (pictured below) in hopes it would solve the issue with water leaking into the bowl.
 It cut down significantly on the leakage, but the water still kicked on every hour or so as water leaked into the bowl (we verified by putting food coloring in the tank).
 While I would have continued to troubleshoot if the toilet was in my house, I reluctantly decided the best course of action was a new toilet.
 This is one of those “how much is your time worth” decisions.
 In under 2 hours, including time to the hardware store Miss QCI and I installed a new toilet.
 It was a record! – and set us back only $90.

 On the net worth and investment front our accounts continue to grow even as I scale back investments.
 I am only contributing to the match with my 401k and Miss QCI doesn’t have access to a 401k anymore.
 We’re quickly approaching what I like to call a Mr.Money Mustache retirement which is $625,000 in investments.
 We are both saving quickly to pay off one of our rental properties.

 Cash: ~$20,000 (+$5,500)